xavierchia/xavierchia.github.io/help.md

 But at the same time, there are many specific questions or problems where it doesn't make sense to write a blog post.

-The second reason why I've decided to offer micro consulting sessions is that this is something I wish someone had offered this when I was just starting out.
+The second reason why I've decided to offer asynchronous micro consulting sessions is that this is something I wish someone had offered this when I was just starting out.

-I'm convinced that even just a little feedback from someone one or two steps ahead, could've saved me a lot of time and money.
+I'm convinced that even just some short feedback from someone one or two steps ahead, could've saved me a lot of time and money.

 But like most people, I never reached out to people that could've helped me.